cathylaughlin/RPiVideoSync/README.md

 **also in raspi-config: advanced settings->memory split, set your GPU memory to at least 128! otherwise omxplayer will be sad**

-to run (ensure both video files are exactly the same):
+to run the sync (ensure both video files are exactly the same):

 (the manager, on 192.168.y.y): ./RPiVideoSync -m --ip=192.168.x.x --filename=test.mp4

 (the subordinate, on 192.168.x.x): ./RPiVideoSync -s --ip=192.168.y.y --filename=test.mp4

-to run forever:
+to set it up to run at reboot forever:

-sudo crontab -e
+'sudo crontab -e' on both machines. the line you'll type in is:

 @reboot full/path/to/RPiVideoSync -m --ip=192.168.x.x --filename=test.mp4